Why Use Ice?

 - Core and brain temperature are naturally elevated after exertion or injury and normalizing that temperature is an important aspect of recovery.
 External cooling applied to the head and neck can be effective at lowering brain temperature by small amounts and these reductions in temperature have a positive impact on healing.

 - Using ice on your head and neck to reduce migraine pain has been a commonly accepted practice for decades and many people respond very well to cold therapy for migraines and other headache disorders.

 - There is no proven cure yet for mild traumatic brain injuries (concussions).
 People who suffer an injury have to “wait it out” and gradually return to their normal life as their symptoms subside.
-Icing your head and neck has been shown to help manage the most common symptoms after a concussion such as headache, nausea, difficulty focusing, and sleeplessness.
+Icing your head and neck has been shown to help manage the most common symptoms after a concussion such as headache, difficulty focusing, and sleeplessness.

 - An accumulation of small head impacts over time can have similar negative effects on brain health to one large impact and preliminary studies show that cooling can help to minimize these effects.